 At CodeDesign, we’re passionate about non-profits, which come with unique web design needs: walk a fine line between clearly and cleanly delivering a message and providing accountability and openness, all without sacrificing slick web design and great features.
-Let’s check out some of our favorites.
+Let’s check out some of our favorite nonprofit websites!

 1: Child Haven

 Child Haven is a great example of visual storytelling done right.
-The ombre divider spans multiple images, tying them together into a cohesive and hopeful story, and the menu buttons in the header are clean but unobtrusive.
-We appreciate that opportunities to support their cause are abundant without being overwhelming, and the visual story means that by the time the viewer reaches the bottom, they’re invested.
+The ombre divider on the homepage spans multiple images, tying them together into a cohesive and hopeful story, and the menu buttons in the header are clean but unobtrusive.
+We appreciate that website visitors are offered abundant opportunities to support their cause without being overwhelming, and the visual story imagery means that by the time the viewer reaches the bottom, they have a real emotional connection to the cause.

 2: Dev NW

-Dev NW doesn’t rely on photos at all on their home page.
+Dev NW doesn’t rely on photos at all on their homepage.
 Instead, simple but colorful linework illustrations for each section make for a neat and interesting front page, giving the impression of movement and busyness without feeling crowded.
-Below, the elaborate footer gives all the links and details in content columns, letting you look for something specific rather than browsing through multiple sections to find what you’re looking for.
+Below, the elaborate footer gives all the links and details in content columns, letting you look for something specific rather than forcing site visitors to browse through the lot of information.

 3: Valor Mentoring

-Here we have an attractive, clean, simple home page that’s very visually focussed.
+Valor Mentoring is a charitable organization with a big mission and the web design chops to show it.
+Here we have an attractive, clean, simple home page that’s very visually focused.
 It doesn’t overwhelm the viewer with information but instead divides their site between 3 images with simple white text and a link box.
-A tried and true strategy, this site leaves a clear visual impression rather than overwhelming the viewer with everything all at once.
+A tried and true graphic design strategy, this site leaves a clear visual impression rather than overwhelming the viewer with everything all at once.

 4: Oregon Community Foundation

-Somewhere between the (excellent) extremes of our last two examples, The Oregon Community Foundation strikes a nice balance of images and flat colors.
-This lets the eye rest and does a good job of highlighting what they as a company consider the most important content pieces.
+Somewhere between the (excellent) extremes of our last two examples, The Oregon Community Foundation strikes a nice balance of images and brightly colored panels.
+This lets the eye rest on the organization’s mission and does a good job of highlighting important content pieces.
 The blue and orange color scheme is attention-grabbing without being overwhelming, and the orange graphic is a consistent theme that ties the page elements together.

 5: Youth villages